Xbox Gaming System

 Xbox Voice Reporting

 In addition to these layers, we have another important safety aspect – reporting users.
 Xbox is adding the ability to capture audio and report in-game voice chat directly to Microsoft.
 Even with all these settings in place, sometimes our kids will be gaming with people who say mean, crude, explicit, and degrading things.
-While we recommend disabling all chat features across all accounts and games, sometimes us parents miss a game or our kids reverse the settings (they’re digital ninjas!)
+While we recommend disabling all chat features across all accounts and games, sometimes we parents miss a game or our kids reverse the settings (they’re digital ninjas!)

-*There may be affiliate links throughout this post because we’ve tested and trust a small list of parental control solutions.
+*There may be affiliate links throughout this post because we’ve tested and trusted a small list of parental control solutions.
 Our work saves you time!
 If you decide that you agree with us, then we may earn a small commission, which does nothing to your price.
-Enjoy!Â
+Enjoy!